harshjayprakash/hx-blok/README.md

 # The Blok Experiment

-> A project to explore how native Windows applications are created using the WIN32 API.

-## What's New

-* Light and Dark mode, specified by Command Line Arguments
-* Grid is now just a vector that will in future resize.
-* Block renamed to Square.
-* Disable-able Debugging Mechanisms.
-* More organised internal code structure.
-* More safety checks. _(Not 100% fool-proof)_

-## Description
+> An exploration of the Windows API and the principles of lower level development.

-When launching the application, a window will display a square that you can move around where the coordinates relative to the window is displayed in the bottom left hand corner.
+When the application has been lauched, there will be a graphical window, displaying a square that can be move around with arrows keys.
+The position coordinates relative to the window displayed in the bottom left.

-The cursor can be used to mark regions within the window in a colourful colour.
+The cursor can be used to mark regions within the window.
+This is displayed in a colourful colour.

 ![Main Window of Application](./window-light-dark.png)

 ## Program Structure